ecmwf/anemoi-plugins/docs/cli/new.rst

 By default, the plugin class will inherit from the corresponding class of the plugin type.
 In some cases, there already exists some spetialised subclasses that can be used instead.
 For example, the ``anemoi.datasets.create.source`` can be spetialised to support Xarray-based sources.
-You can select the specialisation with the ``--xarray`` option.
+You can select the specialisation with the ``--specialisation xarray`` option.

 Command description